kunal-mallick/Data-Science-Assignments/README.md

 **Note** : Basic Statistics Level 1 and 2 may not have Dataset folder, as they have statistics question.
 ##  Current Working Directory
 - Current Branch : Working
-- Current Folder : Association Rules
+- Current Folder : PCA
-- Current File : Q2_my_movies.ipynb
+- Current File : Q1_wine.ipynb
 ##  Tool Used
 - **Language** : Python
 - **Libraries** :